708.361.0219

 Pathlights is a vital component of a healthy, empowered, and compassionate community.
 We guide people along the path to aging in Southwest Suburban Cook County.

-Everyone has someone they care for who can benefit from our services.
+Everyone knows someone who can benefit from our services.

 For resources call 708.361.0219